shreeshailaya/C-DAC-Notes/Python/Readme.md

 - Which are present in class
 -
 ### Special Method __init__()
-- It is similar to the constrector in java
+- It is similar to the constructor in java
-- It is used to inlitization of the variables
+- It is used to initialization of the variables

 ```python
 class Parrot: